marklogic/node-client-api/README.md

     examples/1readme.txt

-### Generating Documentation
+### Generating Documentation Locally

 After installing the project dependencies (including the [gulp](http://gulpjs.com/) build system), you can build the reference documentation locally from the root directory of the marklogic package:

     gulp doc